acaylor/ajs-blog/content/posts/colima.md

 ---
 title: Colima
 author: aj
-date: 2024-01-13
+date: 2024-01-20
-draft: true

 categories:
   - Containers
 tags:
   - containers
   - docker
   - macos
+  - linux

 ---

-Colima is a tool that allows you to run container runtimes on macOS (and Linux) with minimal setup.
-It uses Lima, a lightweight virtual machine manager, to create and manage VMs that run Docker or Containerd.
-Colima also supports Kubernetes integration, so you can run a local cluster with K3s.
+[Colima](https://github.com/abiosoft/colima) is a tool that allows you to run container runtimes on macOS (and Linux) with minimal setup.
+If you are not familiar with containers and software such as Docker, check out [a previous post](/posts/containers/) to learn more.

+It uses Lima, a lightweight virtual machine manager, to create and manage VMs that run Docker or containerd.
+If you have not worked with virtual machines before, I have an [introductory post](/posts/getting-started-with-virtual-machines/) to explain the concept.

 ## Installation